kopptr/svf-acolyte-guild/docs/Feasts and Solemnities/Fixed/11-02 All Souls.md

+# 11-02 - All Souls
+_The Commemoration of All the Faithful Departed_.
 ## Overview
 [[Roman Rite Solemn Mass at the High Altar]], with adaptations for a _Mass for the Dead_.
 A Solemn Blessing may be given at the end.